SCIENCE VERSION: What does mainstream Science believe?

 This view appears to portray how the trajectory from theory (that tells us what we wish to know based on what we know now) to knowledge (that comprises what we have as actual verifiable facts) is accomplished.
 One problem with the ABS assertion is embedded in the statement itself, namely in the words: “with modification”.

 Based on the above quotation of the BSA, we cannot know through Science what is actually “true” of the evolution process if there are “gaps” or the possibility of “modification”.
 Doubting any conclusion as “final truth” seems unavoidable because acceptance of new and rejection of previously accepted hypotheses is the basic process of Science.
 As such there is no guarantee that current ways of perceiving the world and its “contents” will be permanent.
 The BSA article agrees with this view in the following statement:

 “The history of science is littered with discarded explanations”

 For certain matters however, Science seems to stop at the theory stage, calling it the knowledge stage.

 Clearly there appears to be widespread belief among the public that Science always provides legitimate knowledge of facts whereas theology does not.
 We now know that Science does not always produce facts.
 Such a conclusion raises issues about the basis on which Science is granted free access in certain areas of community life, for example in the education of students.
 Science has been asked and needs to give a logical response to the question about scientific and theological education, as stated in the BSA article, namely:

 “Why, in all fairness, don’t we teach both explanations and let students decide?”

 In reality students cannot be left to decide on what to learn, otherwise I fear the majority of them would not choose Science, especially mathematics.
-Putting aside the matter of giving choice, it is necessary to comfortably accept the teaching of both Science and Theology so as to remain honorable, reasonable and fair.
+Putting aside that matter of giving choice, it is necessary to comfortably accept the teaching of both Science and Theology so as to remain honorable, reasonable and fair.
 By opposing this co-existence Science leaves the impression of an irrational fear of something.
 What is it?